 You don’t want to offend anybody with your Messenger bot name, so stay away from any controversial topics; keep things light and fun — especially in your bot CTA’s.
-Avoid reinforcing harmful stereotypes and don’t use slang terms unless you know for sure what they mean to your target audience.
+Avoid reinforcing harmful stereotypes when coming up with chatbot name ideas and don’t use slang terms unless you know for sure what they mean to your target audience.

 Here’s an example of what not to do:

 This mattress ad showed a cartoon of Malala Yousafzai, a 14-year-old education advocate who was shot by the Taliban, to promote the “bounce back” of their mattresses.
 The ad was incredibly insensitive and out of line.
-As you think of a name and personality for your bot, use common sense and be a nice person, and make your Messenger bot be a nice bot.
+As you think of a name and personality for your bot, use common sense and be a nice person, and make your Messenger bot be a nice bot with a good name.

 #9.
 Use Your Branding

 Tie your chatbot name in with the branding you already have.
 Does the logo of your fashion brand include a doodle of a stylish woman with a chignon and tilted sunhat?
 Why not combine her with your bot, making them into the same character?
 If you already have a good thing going, there’s no point in creating something completely new for your Messenger bot — instead, look for ways to seamlessly integrate your bot with any pre-existing marketing or branding strategies.